r-lyeh-archived/JXML/README.md

 JXML is a loss-less representation of JSON in XML, so data can be reused with XML tools.
 JXML is based on JSONx (See http://goo.gl/I3cxs for details).

-JXML syntax features uniform nodes to allow simpler encoders and decoders.
+JXML syntax features a single uniform node 'j'.
+Tree iteration through XPath indices is possible.
-JXML syntax provides smaller XPATH queries and smaller XML files.
+JXML syntax provides small XPath queries and relatively tiny XML files.
 JXML syntax is subject to change.

 Conversion guide